PROGRAMS

 • Must not be coaching any other club

-What is the Time Commitment for Club Coach?
+What is the Time Commitment for Club Coach

-The appointment is a minimum of 6 months and lasts through June 30 of the current program year if the club accomplishes at least Distinguished Status by reaching at least 5 of the 10 Distinguished Club Program goals as well as obtaining the required number of active members.
+The appointment is a minimum of 6 months and lasts through June 30 of the current program year if the club accomplishes at least Distinguished Status by reaching at least 5 of the 10 Distinguished Club Program goals, as well as obtaining the required number of active members.
 If either of those two criteria is not reached in the current program year, the assignment can be extended for an additional program year to June 30.

-When is a Club Coach Officially Assigned?
+When is a Club Coach Officially Assigned

 In the event, the assignment ends before Jun 30 (club coach is inactive, club coach relocates, etc.) the Club President or the Club Coach must notify WHQ ([email protected]) and the district Club Growth Director ([email protected]) at once of the assignment termination.

-Why would I Serve as a Club Coach?
+Why would I Serve as a Club Coach

-The experience allows all to develop team building skills, expand leadership experiences, increase facilitation and coaching proficiencies, develop diplomacy skills for yourself and club members as well.
+The experience allows all to develop team building skills, expand leadership experiences, increase facilitation and coaching proficiencies, and develop diplomacy skills for yourself and club members as well.

-Where can I find the training module for the Club Coach Program?
+Where can I find the training module for the Club Coach Program

 The Club Coach Program training is located in your Base Camp “My Home” link under the Pathways Tutorials and Resources section.